gszep/gpuweb/Secure-HLSL-Explainer.md

 - Accessing values in arrays (`[]`, `[]=`, `&[]`).
 - Accessing fields (`.field`, `.field=`, `&.field`).

-WSL's operator overloading is designed to synthesize many operators for you:
+Secure HLSL operator overloading is designed to synthesize many operators for you:

 - Read-modify-write operators like `+=` are desugared to a load of the load value, the underlying operator (like `+`), and a store of the new value.
 It's not possible to override `+=`, `-=`, etc.
 - `x++` and `++x` both call the same operator overload. `operator++` takes the old value and returns a new one; for example the built-in `++` for `int` could be written as: `int operator++(int value) { return value + 1; }`.